juliolinarez/ex_cuid2/README.md

 [![Hex.pm](https://img.shields.io/hexpm/v/ex_cuid2.svg)](https://hex.pm/packages/ex_cuid2)
 [![Hex Docs](https://img.shields.io/badge/hex-docs-lightgreen.svg)](https://hexdocs.pm/ex_cuid2/)

-**An Elixir implementation of CUID2 (Collision-Resistant Unique Identifiers).**

-`ExCuid2` generates secure, collision-resistant unique identifiers designed for efficiency and horizontal scaling.
-They are an excellent choice for primary keys in distributed databases.

-## Features

--   **Collision-Resistant:** Uses multiple entropy sources to minimize the probability of collisions, even in high-concurrency systems.
+`ExCuid2` is a robust, thread-safe, and testable CUID2 (Collision-Resistant Unique Identifiers) generator for Elixir.

+This implementation follows the CUID2 standard and generates safe, horizontally scalable IDs, ideal for use as primary keys in databases.

+Features:
--   **Secure:** Starts with a random letter to prevent enumeration attacks and uses `:crypto.strong_rand_bytes` for cryptographically secure entropy.
+- Prefix with a random letter.
+- Timestamp in milliseconds.
+- Local Atomic counter to prevent collisions in the same millisecond.
+- Cryptographically secure entropy.
--   **Scalable:** Includes a process fingerprint to ensure uniqueness across different nodes and application restarts.
+- Process fingerprint to ensure uniqueness across nodes.
--   **Efficient:** Implemented with a stateful `Agent` to manage an atomic counter quickly and safely.
--   **Customizable:** Allows generating IDs with a length between 24 and 32 characters.
--   **Supervisable:** Can be added directly to your application's supervision tree.

 ## Installation

 The package is available in [Hex](https://hex.pm/packages/ex_cuid2) and can be installed by adding `ex_cuid2` to your list of dependencies in `mix.exs`: